aa2510759/My-Portfolio/README.md

 # My Portfolio
 ## Andres Arevalo Vitela
 *Passionate Problem Solver | Transforming Challenges into Solutions.*
 ### Hi!
 I am a Computer Science graduate from the University of California, Riverside.
-Aspiring to start my career as a software developer, I am enthusiastic about delving into industry-level code.
-Possessing a self-driven and passionate approach to problem-solving, I tenaciously address challenges until resolution.
+Aspiring to start my career as a software developer, I am enthusiastic about delving into industry-level code.I am self-driven and have  passion for problem-solving.
 # Projects
 ## Money Social
     Planned and developed a budgeting app in JavaScript using React-Native with a team of 5.